Mathematics at St. Mary’s

 Students majoring in Mathematics at St. Mary’s University are exposed to the theoretical foundations of mathematics and experience its applications in a variety of disciplines.
 Innovative teaching and learning environments allow students to develop critical thinking and general problem-solving strategies.

 In addition, our Mathematics graduates understand the power and usefulness of computers equipped with graphing and symbolic algebra.
-Classroom assignments enhance the students’ abilities to communicate mathematics effectively—both orally and in writing.
+Classroom assignments enhance students’ abilities to communicate mathematics effectively — both orally and in writing.
+Students have the opportunity to hear about current research and present their own research at the undergraduate mathematics seminar.

 Internships for Mathematics majors are often available in San Antonio at USAA (particularly in actuarial science) and Southwest Research Institute (in mathematics, statistics and mathematical programming).